 How to Apply Mist Coating On a New Plaster?

-mist coating on new plaster
+can you apply a mist coating on the new plaster

 Painting porous surfaces like wood, particleboard, concrete, new plaster, etc., is sometimes tricky due to how much paint they can soak.

-You just bought a new 5-gallon paint tub, started applying it on the surface, and found it disappeared in the middle of the project without covering the entire surface.
+You just bought a new 5-gallon paint tub, started applying it on the surface, and found it had disappeared in the middle of the project without covering the entire surface.

 If you have ever had this problem, a mist coat is the answer.